 AMQP is widely adopted, platform- and vendor-neutral, and interoperable at scale across organizational boundaries.
 It's simple, reliable, fast, and buffered.
 It allows reliable brokering of messages in configurable ways including publishing messages to the queue without waiting for consumers (decoupling); storing messages until a consumer processes them and sends an acknowledgment (resilience); and adding more consumers to increase throughput (scalability).
 It's also open-source and has been battle tested for over a decade.

-Discover the different features, performance characteristics and use cases for Socket.io - a realtime library, and the HTTP protocol in our comparison guide.
+Discover the different features, performance characteristics, and use cases for WebSocket - a stateful protocol, and REST - a stateless architectural style.